agoodshort/dotfiles/README.md

 - [ ] Configure Calcurse
 - [ ] Look at Timeshift and find out how to partition properly
 - [ ] Install hoebrew first, because `jq` is not available by default on macos
+- [ ] Review the `base-devel` step at the beggining to match all distros

 ## References